 To find a reliable partner, you need to do a little homework.
 Vetting potential movers based on their credentials, experience, reputation, and transparency is the best way to protect your business.
 By focusing on these key areas, you can confidently select a team that understands the unique challenges of a commercial move and is equipped to handle them professionally.
 Let’s walk through exactly what you should look for.

-Check for Proper Licensing and Insurance
+Why Licensing and Insurance Are Non-Negotiable

 First things first: any professional mover you consider must be properly licensed and insured.
 This is non-negotiable, as it protects your business from potential liabilities and ensures you’re working with a legitimate company.
 Professional movers are trained to handle everything from packing fragile tech to getting bulky furniture down a narrow staircase.
 If an accident happens, you want to be sure you’re covered.
 For interstate moves, companies must have a U.S. Department of Transportation (DOT) number, which you can verify through the Federal Motor Carrier Safety Administration’s database.
 For local moves, licensing requirements vary by state, so check your local regulations.
 Always ask for proof of insurance—don’t just take their word for it.

-Prioritize Commercial Moving Experience
+Look for Proven Commercial Moving Experience

 Moving an office is a completely different ballgame than moving a home.
 It involves sensitive documents, expensive electronics, specialized equipment, and the critical need to get your business back up and running as quickly as possible.
 That’s why choosing a mover with specific experience in commercial relocations is crucial.
 An experienced commercial mover knows how to properly disconnect and reconnect IT systems, handle modular furniture, and coordinate with building management.
 When you’re interviewing potential companies, ask them about their experience with businesses similar to yours.
 Their answers will give you a clear idea of whether they have the skills and processes to manage your move efficiently.